-They say that most teachers are suffering from the wrong shoes because they neglect comfort for style.
-Wow, is this true?
-What worries podiatrists is the possible harm a footwear’s structure can have on your foot’s health.
-If you’re guilty of this, it’s time to listen to your feet by putting your attention on shoes that podiatrists recommend for you.
+One reason why a lot of teachers suffer from the wrong shoes is that they neglect comfort for style.
+What worries podiatrists is the possible harm a footwear’s structure can have on the foot.
+If you’re guilty of this, it’s time to listen to your feet and put attention to the shoes that podiatrists recommend best for teachers.

-If you have been teaching full time, imagine the work your feet have done to help you stand all day.
+If you’re teaching full time, imagine the work your feet have to go through to help you stand all day.
 They probably have walked miles to get you to work, too.
 Were you loving enough to support them with the correct footwear?
 Maybe yes, maybe no?

 Your feet are composed of bones, tendons, and ligaments that work together and synchronize your movements.
-This is why shoes should be comfortable to the feet and harmonious for your activities.
+This is the reason why shoes should be comfortable to the feet and harmonious for your activities.

-If you’re actually having painful heels or flat feet discomfort, there are doctor-recommended shoes that can help address these issues.
-Don’t worry, these shoes still fall within your favorite trends but by all accounts well-suited for comfort and style.
+There are doctor-recommended shoes that still fall within your favorite trend but by all accounts are well-suited for comfort and style.

 <<< Have you got shoes for standing all day?
 We reviewed 14 teacher shoes for your style.